 We were more or less done.
 The only thing left for us now was to tidy up the site.

 Leaning walls can be worrying to say the least, if not dangerous, and they need to be understood.
-The centre of mass of a solid wall is its physical centre and considered stable if the centre line of the wall lies within the thickness of its base.
+The centre of mass of a solid wall is its physical centre and considered stable if the upright centre line of the wall lies within the thickness of its base to the top of the wall.
 If it lies outside this, it’s considered to be dangerous.
 For example, if a solid wall is eighteen inches thick, then that wall would need to lean eighteen inches out of upright over its full height before it would topple, assuming all the stonework is built solidly throughout the thickness of the wall.
 All free standing walls built of stone are constructed of two skins built back to back.
 That doesn’t always mean the wall is built solid all the way up through its entire thickness.
 The two skins could, and often do as with older walls, de-laminate from each other, which will be even more detrimental to the stability of the wall and must be taken into consideration.
+Also, the fact that this wall’s coping was either missing or insufficient didn’t help the situation.
 The physical centre lines on the wall we were repairing were only just inside its base thickness, but there was clear evidence that the wall had not been built solid throughout its thickness and the two skins were coming away from each other.
 That’s why the conscious decision to put these buttresses in place had been made.
 Another very important factor is to ensure the top of the wall has a suitable capping or coping to make sure water cannot penetrate down through the centre of the wall, which over time can, and will, cause all sorts of problems relating to the structural integrity of the wall itself.